 2.2 work with integrity and professionalism;

 2.3 not perform work outside of their professional competence;

-2.4 not neglect planning services which they has agreed to perform, nor render services without adequate preparation;
+2.4 not neglect planning services which they have agreed to perform, nor render services without adequate preparation;

 2.5 acknowledge the values held by the client or employer in work performed, unless such values conflict with other aspects of this Code;